MILA-Wien/collectivo-directus/README.md

 ## Overview

-Collectivo is a Nuxt app.
-All functionality is provided by [modules](https://nuxt.com/docs/guide/concepts/modules).
-The core module is located in `collectivo/core`.
-Additional modules are located in `collectivo/extensions`.
-Custom modules can be added either locally or as an npm package.
+Collectivo is a set of modular [Nuxt Layers](https://nuxt.com/docs/guide/going-further/layers) that can be added to a [Nuxt App](https://nuxt.com/) and easily be combined with custom code for each project.

+The core module provides the basic functionality for a Collectivo app, including authentication with a keycloak server and connection to a directus database.
+Extension modules can import code from the core module as well as from each other (although circular dependencies are of course not possible).
+Database migrations can be defined by each module and are run automatically on startup.

 ## Structure

-- collectivo
+- collectivo (Nuxt)
-    - app - Nuxt app (without content)
-    - kit - Utilities for modules
+    - app - An application of Collectivo with all modules
-    - core - Module with core functionality
+    - core - Core functionality
     - extensions - Optional modules
-- directus - API & Admin console
+- directus - Database, API & Admin app
 - keycloak - Authentication server

 ## Development